ropensci/epair/README.md

-# polMod
+# epaGrabber
-Wrapper for RNOAA and software for easily querying EPA API.
+Package to acquire data from EPA API site.